Schofield scores 29, No. 3 Tennessee beats Memphis 102-92

 This rivalry had cooled down since that No. 1 vs. No. 2 showdown in 2008.
 It's the first game between the programs on either end of Tennessee since January 2013.

-With Tennessee hitting its first five shots, including a trio of 3-pointers, the Vols jumped out to a 15-5 lead on Schofield's 3 with 16:21 left.
+With Tennessee hitting its first five shots, including a trio of 3-pointers, the Vols took a 15-5 lead on Schofield's 3 with 16:21 left.
 Tennessee led 50-35 at halftime.
+Hardaway said the Tigers worked all week to start fast.

+"Hey, man, that's where they're ranked No. 3 in the nation," Hardaway said.
+"And we've just got to continue to work hard.
+The second half was more what we wanted, we just couldn't put two halves together, which led us to lose by 10.
+When you give up 102 points on your own home floor, you're not going to win too many of those."

 The Tigers pulled to 63-56 when Antwann Jones' 3 capped eight straight.
 Schofield scored the next five for Tennessee.
 Davenport did his best to rally Memphis but couldn't get the Tigers closer than eight despite hitting 10 of 12 shots.